-Patna, Mar 3 (UNI) Bihar Chief Minister Nitish Kumar today said that police was investigating into all, aspects regarding the 304 children, who went missing in 2003.
+Patna, Mar 3 (UNI) Bihar Chief Minister Nitish Kumar today said that police was investigating into all the aspects regarding 304 children missing since 2003.

-Replying to a question by LJP member Maheshwar Singh in the State Assembly, Mr Kumar said that FIRs had been lodged in different police stations regarding the missing children.
+Intervening into the reply to a question of LJP member Mr Maheshwar Singh in the state Assembly, Mr Kumar said that FIR had been lodged in different police stations regarding the missing children.

 Keeping in mind the infamous Nithari case, the senior police officers had been asked to investigate extensively into all the aspects of missing children, Mr Kumar added.